Easy Pie Crust Recipe

-This is what is known as a 3-2-1 dough because it’s made up of 3 parts flour, 2 parts fat, and 1 part water (by weight).
+This pie crust recipe is known as a 3-2-1 dough because it’s made up of 3 parts flour, 2 parts fat, and 1 part water (by weight).
 There is a bit of sugar for a slightly sweet crust, but you could also take out the sugar and use the dough with a savory filling (in a tart, for example).
 Try it with our Brown Butterscotch Pie or Tart Cranberry Pie.

 What to buy: It’s worth the time to make this dough from scratch—it’ll lend a butteriness to your pie.
 (Here are some pointers on how to do it right.)
 But if you’re short on time, just get the best store-bought crust you can find.